vohuynhquangnguyen/vohuynhquangnguyen.github.io/_posts/2023-08-25-graph-chart-table-diagram-map-intro.md

 ## Practice
 Here are my proposals on how to practice writing the introduction to a graph or a chart:
-1. Compose an introduction for each of the practice tests included in the Academic Student’s Books, spanning from Volume 1 to Volume 18.
+1. Compose an introduction for each of the practice tests included in the Cambridge Academic Student’s Books, spanning from Volume 1 to Volume 18.
+You can go to the webpage [Study4](study4.com) to access these practice tests.
 2. Submit your introductions to a certified teacher or instructor for feedback and suggestions.

+## Final Words
+In summary, the Introduction for Task 1, especially for graph/chart types of questions, consists of two parts namely the Description and the Overview.
+To write these parts effectively, you can use my suggestions above as a guideline for your writing.

+If you are passionate about English but don’t know how to learn English effectively, please refer to the collection of my posts [here](/posts/2023/07/english-workshop/).